 Now that the new cathode is installed in the body it will now need to be aligned.
 Place the keeper into the top of the body and the keeper retainer on top of the keeper.
-Thread the 4-40 screws, washers and nuts into the body, but do not tighten.
+Thread the 6-32 screws, washers and nuts into the body, but do not tighten.
 Next with a flashlight look though the hole in the keeper and locate the cathode tip.
-Move the keeper until the cathode tip and the hole in the keeper are lined up, and then tighten the 4-40 nuts to secure the keeper in place.
-Now affix the mounting bracket, using the two 10-32, 5/8 inch screws.
-Re-attach the hollow cathode assembly to the source with the acorn nut and tighten the new cathode gas line to the electrical isolator.
+Move the keeper until the cathode tip and the hole in the keeper are lined up, and then tighten the 6-32 nuts to secure the keeper in place.
+See figures 7-7a through 7-7c for acceptable alignment.
+Now affix the mounting bracket, using the two 1/4-20, 1 inch screws.
+Re-attach the hollow cathode assembly to the source with the acorn nut and tighten the cathode gas line to the electrical isolator.